 As part of our mission to promote affordable rental housing, we are parties to an Amended and Restated Multifamily Risk Sharing agreement with HUD under which we acquire multifamily affordable housing loans and share the risk of loss with HUD.
-Our agreement with HUD allows two different executions: Standard Risk Sharing and Green Preservation Plus.

-Under both FHA risk sharing executions, the mortgage loans are underwritten according to our DUS guidelines for affordable housing, documented on our form of loan documents, and serviced under our DUS servicing guidelines.
-Under the Standard Risk Sharing execution, HUD and Fannie Mae each assume 50% of the risk of loss on the mortgage loans.
-Under a Green Preservation Plus mortgage loan, HUD takes a first loss position of approximately 4.35% on the outstanding principal balance of mortgage loans secured by multifamily properties that involve general property improvements, housing preservations and/or have an energy or water efficiency measures green retrofit component.
-After HUD takes the first loss, HUD and Fannie Mae each assume 50% of the remaining risk of loss on the mortgage loans.
+Under our agreement with HUD, the mortgage loans are underwritten according to our DUS guidelines for affordable housing, documented on our form of loan documents, and serviced under our DUS servicing guidelines; and HUD and Fannie Mae each assume 50% of the risk of loss on the mortgage loans.